 After School Art Classes

-Miss Higgins is offering several after school art classes for SJB students throughout the fall!
+Miss Higgins is offering several after school art classes for SJB students throughout the winter!
 Be sure to check the flyer for all of the information.
 Registration forms and payment may be turned in at the school office.

 Art at St. John’s